top of page

 Lack of Motivation: Why It Happens and How to Get Your Momentum Back

 Lack of motivation can feel confusing and frustrating.
 One day you’re focused and productive.
-The next, even simple tasks feel heavy and impossible to start.
+The next, even simple tasks feel heavy or impossible to start.
 If you’re struggling with lack of motivation, you’re not lazy.
-You’re likely dealing with mental fatigue, emotional overload, or executive function strain.
-Understanding what causes lack of motivation is the first step toward regaining clarity and momentum.
-How Motivation Works (And Why It Fluctuates) Motivation is not c
+More often, it’s a signal of mental fatigue, emotional overload, or executive function strain.
+Understanding what causes low motivation is the first step toward getting your momentum back.
+Lack of motivation is a state where starting or continuing tasks feels

 Mema Mansouri